 How Do I Get An Internet Merchant Account?

-If you are an established business and you are already taking credit card payments face to face then you can apply for an IMA with your bank.
+If you are an established business already taking credit card payments face to face, then you can apply for an IMA with your bank.
 You will need to supply a business plan and an estimate of turnover.

 If you are a new business and particularly if you only plan to trade online then you have a myriad of options.
-There are many providers vying for your business and they vary from those that offer basic accounts through those that give you everything you need in a complete payment solution.
+Many providers vie for your business, and they vary from those that offer basic accounts through those that give you everything you need in a complete payment solution.